 Liquidity risk refers to the availability of sufficient funds to meet deposit withdrawals and other financial commitments related to financial instruments as they actually fall due.
 If an institution has insufficient liquidity, it may be unable to meet its obligations to its creditors.
-As of 30 June 2022, the Issuer's financial liquidity coverage ratio was equal to 152% (as of 30 June 2021 234%), when the requirement is set at >=100%.
+As of 30 September 2023, the Issuer's financial liquidity coverage ratio was equal to 183.39% (as of 30 September 2022 - 155.82%), when the requirement is set at $\geq 100\%$ .

 The Issuer relies on deposits from retail and corporate customers in order to service most of its liquidity needs.
+The Issuer relies on deposit-based funding (customer deposits amount to 77.5% of total liabilities as of 30 September 2023 (as of 30 September 2022 76.5%).
 The volume of such liquidity is, however, dependent on factors which are beyond the Issuer's control, such as changes in household savings ratios, the propensity to save by making bank deposits and changes in the tax regime applicable to bank deposits.
 The Issuer's liquidity position may also be affected negatively by a large and unexpected outflow of deposits.

-Currently, the refinancing risk of the Issuer is low as it relies on deposit-based funding (customer deposits amount to 66% of total liabilities as of 30 June 2022, (as of 30 June 2021 82%), but as the borrowings increase, it will become more significant and the Issuer will face the risk of not being able to raise funds from money and/or capital markets on acceptable terms, which may have an adverse effect on the Issuer's business operations, its performance or financial position.
+Refinancing risk of the Issuer will become more significant as the borrowings increase, and the Issuer will face the risk of not being able to raise funds from money and/or capital markets on acceptable terms, which may have an adverse effect on the Issuer's business operations, its performance or financial position.